sajorobinson/DemographicsGenerator/README.md

 # DemographicsGenerator

-A learning project to output simple demographics information.
+A learning exercise to output simple demographics information.

 ## Status